 A WOMAN IN BERLIN —-“ Misfortune has a greater imagination than we do”.
-This gripping German film tells the story, primarily through the lens of one woman’s experiences, of what was the tragic horror that befell hundreds of thousands (perhaps as many as a million) of women in Berlin when the victorious, mercy-shy Soviet Army entered the Third Reich’s capital in 1945.
-Revenging the slaughter and rapine visited upon Russia by Hitler’s armies, Stalin and his generals encouraged their death-hardened troops to take what and whom they wanted and the mass orgy that went on became possibly the greatest spree of sexual assault in history, surpassing even the grotesque ‘Rape of Nanking’ inflicted upon helpless Chinese by the Japanese Army a few years earlier.
-Rape had been part of the conqueror’s code for millennia, but this took on gargantuan proportions–and it not only went on well into the occupation, but was later discovered to have occurred wholesale along the path of the Soviet juggernaut—in Austria,Poland, Hungary, all across eastern Germany, even including the ‘liberated’ women in concentration camps.
-As they say, it could not get much worse.
+This gripping German film tells the story, primarily through the lens of one woman’s experiences, of the tragic horror that befell hundreds of thousands of women—perhaps as many as a million—in Berlin when the victorious, mercy-shy Soviet Army entered the Third Reich capital in 1945.
+Revenging the slaughter and rapine visited upon Russia by Hitler’s armies, Stalin and his generals encouraged their death-hardened troops to take what and whom they wanted: the ensuing mass orgy became possibly the greatest spree of sexual assault in history, surpassing even the grotesque ‘Rape of Nanking’ inflicted upon helpless Chinese by the Japanese Army a few years earlier. *

-Instead of simply bludgeoning the viewer with a numbers-distancing catalogue of horror, it focuses on a few inhabitants of one building in one area of the city, with chief attention going to the resilient chronicler played by the wonderful German leading lady Nina Hoss.
-Man-up–or Woman-up— and watch this powerful and splendidly done film, despite the off-putting subject matter: if they can survive the years of trauma you ought to be able to make it through the 131 minutes of this drama.
-Don’t flinch from history, and ponder meanwhile what’s been happening in the Congo while you do, carried out as I write, as you read.
+Instead of simply bludgeoning the viewer with a numbers-distancing catalogue of horror, the focus is on a few inhabitants of one building in a single area of the city.
+Chief attention goes to the resilient chronicler played by the wonderful German leading lady Nina Hoss.
+Man-up–or Woman-up— and watch this powerful, splendidly done film, despite the off-putting subject matter: if they can survive years of trauma you ought to be able to make it through 131 minutes of drama.

 Directed and written by Max Farberbock, released 2008, it’s based on a memoir by “Anonyma” (later revealed to be journalist/survivor Marta Hillers) that caused such a firestorm of outrage, shame and denial it was banned in Germany for years.
 The Soviet government (and later, the Russian government, yet today) would not own up to the crimes, which in the wake of Hitler’s atrocities and those of his Japanese ally, were washed under the historical rug.
 Essentially, the World saying “they asked for it.”